impresso/impresso-interface-review/README.md

-# Impresso Historic Newspaper User Interface Review
+# Historic Newspaper User Interface Review

 This repository contains material related to a survey of digitized newspaper interfaces.
 23 interfaces were manually reviewed according to ca. 150 features.